ricardomalias/dingo-project/readme.md

     - You need to be had complete the application setup
     - You need docker running you database
     - Run migration using: `php artisan migrate`
+    - (Optional) if you will create a new table create that using migration: `php artisan make:migration YOUR_MIGRATION_NAME --create=TABLE_NAME`

 Go to frontend our job here is done !